number-25/classletters/content/posts/assorted/what_is_history_carr.md

 ---
-title: "Notes on 'What is History' by E.H.
-Carr"
+title: "Notes on 'What is History'"
 date: 2024-06-16T05:12:05Z
 author: "E.H.
 Carr"
+authors: ["E.H.
+Carr"]
 type: "post"
 tags: ["history", "historiography", "historical-materialism", "marxism", "historicity"]
-draft: true
+draft: false
 ---

 "That elusive entity 'human nature' has varied so much from country to country